kapouer/sharpie/README.md

 sharpie
 =======

-A simple express middleware that fetch and resize images using pipes.
+A simple express middleware for resizing images using sharp and pipes

 Usage
 -----